TurkeyMcMac/large_slugs/README.md

 Implemented as nodes, slugs are less expensive to simulate than regular entities.
 An ABM runs every 5 seconds\* to update active slugs.
-In a given update, one out of every 5 slugs\* is actually updated†.
+In a given update, one out of every 5 slugs\* is actually updated\*\*.
 Only one out of every 5 updated slugs\* tries to reproduce, while the rest just try to move.
 Reproduction is more expensive than movement, since a birthing slug must check up to 11 nodes\* around it in every direction to determine that it is the only one of its species in the area.

 \* These are default values.
 They can be changed in the settings.

-† The lower this value is, the more likely slugs are to double-move, due to the way ABMs work.
+\*\* The lower this value is, the more likely slugs are to double-move, due to the way ABMs work.

 ## Dependence on "default"